 ROBERT EVANS AT AMC

-That situation attracted the attention of a dashing 59-year-old socialite, sportsman, and venture capitalist named Robert Beverly Evans.
-Originally from Virginia, Evans was the son of wealthy lumberman Edward S. Evans, founder of the highly successful Evans Product Company.
+Originally from Virginia, Evans was the son of wealthy lumberman Edward S. Evans, founder of the highly successful Evans Products Company.
 After the family lost control of the company in the early sixties (it closed for good in 1962), Evans had set out in search of new opportunities and new investments, generally with good results.
+Although none of his past ventures had been in the auto industry, AMC fit a similar pattern: an established but undervalued business in need of new energy and a new direction.

-Evans, like the contemporary automotive press, concluded that American Motors’ principal failing was its staid, fusty image.
-Six or seven years earlier, George Romney’s small-car evangelism had struck a chord with buyers reeling from the excesses of the fifties, but now the Baby Boomers were reaching driving age and they had no interest at all in AMC’s frugal Ramblers.
+Evans was an investor, not an enthusiast, but he concurred with the contemporary automotive press that American Motors’ principal failing was its staid, fusty image.
+Six or seven years earlier, George Romney’s small-car evangelism had struck a chord with buyers reeling from the excesses and economic uncertainty of the fifties, but now the Baby Boomers were reaching driving age and they had no interest in AMC’s frugal Ramblers.
 The youth market was booming and Evans thought it was high time American Motors claimed its share.

 If the mid-sixties youth market could be summarized in a single word, it would be Mustang.
 Introduced in April 1964, the Ford Mustang was an astutely targeted appeal to the hearts and minds of the Baby Boom generation.
 The Mustang was cheap, it was sporty, and it offered a full measure of mass-produced individuality with a wide assortment of options and accessories.
 The Mustang was also a colossal success, selling more than a million units in its first two years.
 More seriously, it had outsold AMC’s entire 1965 line-up and was already inspiring a host of imitators.